 Sunblock is another sun exposure app.

-Pocket First Aid & CPR from American Heart Association I’m sure you aren’t expecting catastrophe, but emergencies are rarely scheduled events.
+Pocket First Aid & CPR from American Red Cross I’m sure you aren’t expecting catastrophe, but emergencies are rarely scheduled events.
 This app offers step-by-step life-saving information, with images and videos, on how to assist in medical situations.
 You can also create a personal medical profile with medications, insurance information, and emergency contacts.
 You even have the option to add it to your phone as wallpaper so first responders can easily see it.

 There are a number of ATM finder apps out there, including those embedded in official bank apps (such as the Bank of America app); platform availability varies for each, but you will find one for almost any smart phone.